 - 1 teaspoon pumpkin pie spice

-- Pour ¼ cup batter into heated pan or griddle and cook until bubbles start to form on the surface and edges are golden brown.
+- Using a measuring cup, pour 1/4 cup batter into your heated pan or griddle and cook until bubbles start to form on the surface and the edges are golden brown (1-2 minutes).

 - Flip and cook for an additional 1-2 minutes.
-Best served with granola and maple syrup.
+Best served with chopped pecans and maple syrup.

 - Pancakes can be stored in the fridge for about 3 days

 - Pancakes can be store in the freezer for up to 2 months.
 To reheat, microwave the pancakes for 30 seconds to 1 minute.

 Please note this post may contain affiliate links which does not impact the cost to you, but gives me a small commission.
 Thank you for your support!

 6 thoughts on “Vegan and GF Pumpkin Pancakes + VIDEO”